Physical and archaeology: modern detection tools

 The impact of volcanoes on archaeology

 Finally, it is important to consider how natural phenomena such as volcanic eruptions can influence archaeological research.
 Volcanic ash, for example, sometimes preserves remains on its surface.
 Understanding these interactions between geological physics and archaeological sites enriches our knowledge of the impact of natural disasters on past civilizations.
-To learn more about the role of volcanoes and their influence on the terrestrial environment, refer to these links: Volcanic eruption forecasts, The impact of volcanoes on the terrestrial environment, and Impact of volcanoes on the terrestrial environment.
+To learn more about the role of volcanoes and their influence on the terrestrial environment, check out these links: Volcanic eruption forecasts, The impact of volcanoes on the terrestrial environment, and Impact of volcanoes on the terrestrial environment.

 • LiDAR technology: precise mapping through dense vegetation.